Nokia: 1988–2010

 In October 1998, Nokia overtook Motorola to become the best-selling mobile phone brand and in December, manufactured its 100 millionth mobile phone.
 A major reason why Nokia grew against its main competitors Motorola and Ericsson was that it managed to cater to the consumer youth market and fashion-oriented consumers, most significantly with the Nokia 5110 and 3210 handsets, which featured a large range of colourful and replaceable back covers called Xpress-on.
 One of the earliest fashion phones in 1992, from Swiss watchmaker Swatch, was based on Nokia's 101 handset.
 The company would also form the Vertu division, creating luxury mobile handsets.

 In April 1996, Nokia claimed its 447Xav and 447K monitors to be the first with stereo speakers and a subwoofer.
-In May 1999, Nokia introduced their first wireless LAN products.
+In May 1999, Nokia introduced its first wireless LAN products.
 In January 2000, ViewSonic acquired Nokia Display Products, the division making displays for personal computers.
 On 26 April 2001, Nokia partnered with Telefónica to supply DSL modems and routers in Spain.

-In 1997, Nokia established a joint venture with Brazilian electronics firm Gradient where they were granted the license to manufacture variants of Nokia mobile phones locally under the Nokia and Gradient brand names.
+In 1997, Nokia established a joint venture with Brazilian electronics firm Gradiente where it was granted the license to manufacture variants of Nokia mobile phones locally under the Nokia and Gradiente brand names.

 In 1998, Nokia cofounded Symbian Ltd., led by Psion, to create a new operating system for PDAs and smart mobile phones as a successor of EPOC32.
-They released the Nokia 9210 Communicator running Symbian OS in 2001 and later that year created the Symbian Series 60 platform, later introducing it with their first camera phone, the Nokia 7650.
+They released the Nokia 9210 Communicator running Symbian OS in 2001 and later that year created the Symbian Series 60 platform, later introducing it with its first camera phone, the Nokia 7650.
 Both Nokia and Symbian eventually became the largest smartphone hardware and software maker, respectively, and in February 2004, Nokia became the largest shareholder of Symbian Ltd. Nokia acquired the entire company in June 2008 and then formed the Symbian Foundation as its successor.

 In 1998 alone, the company had sales revenue of $20 billion, making $2.6 billion profit.
 By 2000, Nokia employed over 55,000 people and had a market share of 30% in the mobile phone market, almost twice as large as its nearest competitor, Motorola.
 The company was operating in 140 countries as of 1999.
 It was reported at the time that some people believed Nokia to be a Japanese company.
 Between 1996 and 2001, Nokia's turnover increased fivefold, from €6.5 billion to €31 billion.
 Meanwhile, a Reader's Digest survey held near end 2000 showed that Nokia was the "most trusted brand in Europe", ranking better than Sony, Canon, and Nivea.